-A rollover contribution is not included in your income, is not deductible, and does not reduce your contribution limit.
+A rollover contribution isn't included in your income, isn't deductible, and doesn't reduce your contribution limit.

 Archer MSAs and other HSAs.
 You can roll over amounts from Archer MSAs and other HSAs into an HSA.
-You do not have to be an eligible individual to make a rollover contribution from your existing HSA to a new HSA.
-Rollover contributions do not need to be in cash.
-Rollovers are not subject to the annual contribution limits.
+You don't have to be an eligible individual to make a roll-over contribution from your existing HSA to a new HSA.
+Rollover contributions don't need to be in cash.
+Rollovers aren't subject to the annual contribution limits.